 Busola is a Chartered Management Accountant who has spent most of her executive career in Financial Services.
-Until 2019 she was a Managing Director/Chief Financial Officer at State Street Global Markets EMEA, prior to which she was Finance Director to the Corporate Finance team of Deutsche Bank Capital Markets Busola is the founder of a digital publishing firm focused on literacy and is also a supporter of women-led ventures.
+Until 2019 she was a Managing Director/Chief Financial Officer at State Street Global Markets EMEA, prior to which she was Finance Director to the Corporate Finance team of Deutsche Bank Capital Markets.
+Busola is the founder of a digital publishing firm focused on literacy and is also a supporter of women-jed ventures.

-Sarah-Jane has gained extensive experience during her varied career, particularly in the retail and experience sectors and in fund and investment management activities
+Sarah-Jane has gained extensive experience during her varied career, particu arly in the retail and experience sectors and in fund and investment management activities

-Andrew brings deep experience as a pan-European direct property investor.
+Andrew brings deep experience as a pan-European direct property investor

 Busola has considerable experience in the financial services sector and from her non-executive career has gained expertise in audit and risk.
-She also has experience in digita' (social) media and consumer engagement
+She also has experience in digital (social) media and consumer engagement

-Sarah-Jane is currently Property Director of Bicester Motion as well as a consultant to Value Retail PLC.
+Sarah-Jane is currently Property Director of Bicester Motion as well as a consultant to Value Retail PLC

-Andrew is Chief Executive Office of Redevoo B V
+Andrew is Chief Executive Office of Redevco B V

-Buso a is a non-executive director of Hargreave Hale AIM VCT PLC.
-The Ombudsman Services, a trustee of the Church Commissioners for England, where she sits on the Audit & Risk Committee, and a Trustee of The Scouts Association in in a Mile ayer
+Busola sanon-executive director of Hargreave Hale AIM VCT PLC.
+The Ombudsman Services, a trustee of the Church Commissioners for England, where she sits on the Audit & Risk Committee, and a Trustee of The Scouts Association.